- Click here to apply to become a Bird Charger

 - Shop essential gear for scooter chargers

-+ If you’re interested in working for Bird, then you might also be interested in driving for Uber, Lyft, Doordash and Postmates (sign up bonuses available).
++ If you’re interested in working for Bird, then you might also be interested in driving for a living.
+Check out the Uber driver sign up bonus, Lyft driver sign up bonus, and DoorDash driver sign up bonus.

 Becoming a Bird Charger